 Buildings over the maximum size permitted above may be permitted on any lot size as a Special Approval Land Use, subject to the following:

 - 1. The provisions of Section 1601.

 - 2. Site Plan Review.

-- 3. The increase in size of the building is proportional to size of parcel
+- 3. The increase in size of the building is proportional to the size of the parcel.

 Section 2.04 ACCESSORY BUILDINGS IN OTHER THAN RESIDENTIAL ONE-FAMILY DISTRICTS.